 There are some visitors who tend to visit Japanese gardens in winter; I think they want to see their (gardens) winter beauty even when it snows a lot.

 I know you will come here all the way from different countries and Japanese gardens actually are well prepared to make you happy anytime you visit them throughout the year.

 Japanese Garden Impact on Japanese Culture

-You even can find our beautiful Japanese gardens in the classic Japanese novel from Heian period called “Tale of Genji”.
-In fact, those who were fall in love with Japanese garden and knew its value – they all described it at least once in their literatures.
+You can find beautiful Japanese gardens in the classic Japanese novel from Heian period called “Tale of Genji”.
+In fact, those writers who fell in love with the beauty of Japanese garden and knew its value – they all described it at least once in their literature.

 Would you Like to Visit a Japanese Garden in Japan?